emmabentleymusic/emmabentleymusic.github.io/school-teaching.markdown

                         <span class="material-symbols-outlined transition-transform group-open:rotate-180">expand_more</span>
                     </summary>
                     <p class="mt-2 text-slate-600 dark:text-slate-400">
-                        Certified in Orff-Schulwerk (Level I) and experienced in applying Kodály and Dalcroze principles in the general music classroom.
+                        Experienced in applying Kodály, Orff, and Dalcroze in the general music classroom.
+Experienced in leading Dalcroze eurhythmics exercises in music classrooms of all ages and types.
                     </p>
                 </details>